thienhaole92/sugar/README.md

 # sugar

-`sugar` is a Golang library that leverages generics to prove various methods.
+`sugar` is a Golang library that leverages generics to support aggregate & transform functions in Go.
 It aims to port as many small ultilities from other languages to `Go`.
-The implementation is highly influenced by `Python`.
+The implementation is highly influenced by `Python` and `JavaScript`.

+## Requirement

+- Go 1.20

 ## Installation